05 November 2015

-The first thing we do, let’s check out the TL;DR version for the maths-challenged:
+The first thing we do, let’s check out the poster version for the calendar-challenged:

-If you insist that Banquo’s ghost represents the Stuart line, and snakes and flowers allude to commemorative medals, and one infamously equivocating priest was sent to hell (I didn’t know there was another kind of priest, and anyway the entire play is about equivocation)… well, you can read anything you want into anything you want, if you want to.
-If you believe that Illiterate Willy wrote my body of work, you’ve already demonstrated that you’re prone to errors in judgment.
+If you insist that Banquo’s ghost represents the Stuart line, and snakes and flowers allude to commemorative medals, and an infamously equivocating priest was sent to hell (I didn’t know there was another kind of priest, and anyway the entire play is about equivocation)… well, you can read anything you want to into anything you want to, if you want to.
+If you believe that Warwickshire Willy wrote my body of work, you’ve already demonstrated your tendency to make errors in judgement.

-Remember, remember, this as well: a lot of wretches got their ink-stained hands on my work, both before and after my death, but prior to publication.
-These plays were theatrical performance scripts, and even while I was alive it was impossible to keep people from messing with them.
-(Just ask any screenwriter today – some things never change.)
-Macbeth didn’t meet a printing press until 1623, which was NINETEEN YEARS after my demise.
-Plenty of time to butcher rework the play, making it say things that I never said, and making it look like it was written later than it was.
+Remember, remember, this too: a lot of wretches got their ink-stained fingers on my plays, both before and after my death.
+Some of the unpublished plays were performance scripts (unless they came from elsewhere).
+Even while I was alive it was impossible to keep people from messing with them.
+Ask any screenwriter, some things never change.
+Macbeth didn’t hit a printing press until 1623, nineteen years after my demise.
+Plenty of time to butcher rework the thing, make it say things I never said, make it look like it was written later than it was.
 A trivial task.

-Here’s some history about the Gunpowder Plot, straight from Parliament itself.
-Those of you from across the pond can read it to learn what’s up with the bonfires and the Guy Fawkes masks that look like internet hackers, though it’s the internet hackers who look like Guy Fawkes.
+Here’s some history about the Gunpowder Plot.
+You Colonials can read it to learn what’s up with all the bonfires and the Guy Fawkes masks that look like internet hackers, though it’s the internet hackers who look like Guy Fawkes.